turf-junkyard/turf-within/README.md

 ===========
 [![Build Status](https://travis-ci.org/Turfjs/turf-within.svg)](https://travis-ci.org/Turfjs/turf-within)

-Returns a feature collection of points representing all points that fall withing a collection of polygons.
+Returns a feature collection of points representing all points that fall within a collection of polygons.

 ###Install